MF42-DZH/CAtom/README.md

 Benchmarks completed in 0.000061 seconds.
 ```

+## Documentation

+Documentation is available in the `doc` folder.
+You can manually generate it with doxygen, or use the makefile to call doxygen for you.
+The makefile also contains cleaning commands to clear out the created documentation.

 ## Notes

 * Do not memory allocate inside a test unless you are freeing it before an assertion.
 The test suite *will* leak memory if the assertion fails.